InfosMax/Planetarity-v1.2-gameplay/README.md

 Press "P" to pause the game.
+(Also "Escape" for main menu)

 Not implemented:
 • Save/load feature
 Reason: lack of time.